 Employee related costs represent costs incurred for general management of the Company.
-These costs increased during 2015, as compared to 2014, reflecting an increase in accounting, finance, and legal personnel to support increased financing efforts and general operational activities.
+These costs increased during 2015, as compared to 2014, reflecting an increase in accounting, finance, and legal personnel to support increased financing efforts and general operational activities, as well as the foreign currency impacts of USD-denominated salary translation to CAD.